-- overall cost to the local authority of meeting your needs (i.e. the eligible needs it is legally required to meet, or needs it decides to meet) - 2. the amount payable by you (after you have had a financial assessment) - 3. net amount the local authority must pay to meet your needs.
+- 1. overall cost to the local authority of meeting your needs (i.e. the eligible needs it is legally required to meet, or needs it decides to meet) - 2. the amount payable by you (as determined by the financial assessment) - 3. the remaining amount the local authority must pay to meet your needs.